otifsolutions/laravel-airtime/README.md

 ## Value Topup

-The service is same as above, just go to the site, register, grab the `username` and `password`, give to the package via command given.
-Hit the command to populate the data coming from the `API` response.
+The service is same as above, just go to the site, register, grab the `user_id` and `password`, give to the package via command given.
+Hit the command to synchronize the data coming from the `API` response.

 :heavy_check_mark: **For enabling Value-topup service**